The 10-point iPhone XS and iPhone XS Max review: Modest steps forward

 5. Modestly improved audio

 Every iPhone has two speakers: one at the top of the screen, one on the bottom frame.
-Originally, the top one was solely for using the iPhone as a handset, and the bottom for speakerphone calls, but on the iPhone X, they were balanced out sonically to function as a stereo pair for music and videos.
+Originally, the top one was solely for using the iPhone as a handset, and the bottom for speakerphone calls, but on the iPhone X they were balanced out sonically to function as a stereo pair for music and videos.

-The iPhone XS models take this a step further, delivering “wider stereo playback,” which in practice means slightly improved speaker quality: In stereo tests, left- and right-channel audio had the same volume on the X and XS, but the XS sounds clearer thanks to a little additional treble and mid-treble detail.
+The iPhone XS models take this a step further, delivering “wider stereo playback,” which in practice means slightly improved speaker quality: In stereo tests, left- and right-channel audio had the same volume on the X and XS, but the XS sounds clearer, thanks to a little additional treble and mid-treble detail.
 XS Max offers similar sound quality but gets a notch louder at its peak, enough to officially sound “too loud” for most close-proximity purposes.

 Apple has also updated the iPhone XS to enable stereo recording during videos, the first time an iPhone has been capable of two-channel audio recording without an accessory.
 While some users may really appreciate the feature, it can add considerably to file size, so it can be turned off in the device’s camera settings.

 Last but not least on the audio front, Apple continues to include Bluetooth 5.0 in the XS models, an improvement introduced in the iPhone X last year.
-While this doesn’t mean much right now, it will likely enhance the XS’s performance with a future Bluetooth 5.0 version of AirPods, which has reportedly been in the works for at least a year.
+While this doesn’t mean much right now, it will likely enhance the XS’ performance with a future Bluetooth 5.0 version of AirPods, which has reportedly been in the works for at least a year.

 6. A12 Bionic: A better chip that some may appreciate

 Apple sometimes promises massive year-over-year performance upgrades for its A-series processors, but this year’s transition from the A11 Bionic to the A12 Bionic is more apparent in marketing and benchmarks than in practice.
-The A12 is the first actual 7-nanometer processor on the market, a historic manufacturing accomplishment that most consumers won’t care about; it basically says what’s inside the chip is, once again, smaller than ever so more transistors can be stuffed inside.
+The A12 is the first actual 7-nanometer processor on the market, a historic manufacturing accomplishment that most consumers won’t care about.
+It basically says that what’s inside the chip is, once again, smaller than ever so more transistors can be stuffed inside.

 The iPhone XS models outperform the iPhone X by a small margin.
 Across multiple tests, the iPhone X averaged around 4200 and 10400 in Geekbench 4’s single- and multi-core benchmarks, while the XS and XS Max averaged 4800 and 11000, notably with some surprisingly lower scores for the XS Max.
 Overall, the benchmarks showed a roughly 14 percent single-core bump and 6 percent multi-core bump — tiny by Apple standards, and disappointing given that iPhones were previously approaching processing parity with midrange MacBooks.

-Under most testing conditions, the XS had a split-second or second edge in opening apps, and extremely similar graphical performance.
+Under most testing conditions, the XS had a split-second or second edge in opening apps and extremely similar graphical performance.
 However, Geekbench’s GPU-focused Compute benchmarks show a wider difference: iPhone X averaged around 16000, while the two XS models averaged 22000, a nearly 38 percent improvement.
 It’s not necessarily evident in most games, but if iOS continues to get more Fortnite-caliber console ports, the XS models will be well-suited to play them.
 Depending on how earlier titles’ software was written, they may or may not reveal differences without optimization patches.

-Apple has also made improvements to the iPhone XS’s Neural Engine, a separate processor devoted to AI tasks.
-Apple promises up to a nine times improvement here, which can be used to speed up augmented reality apps, image processing, and background tasks such as Face ID scanning.
+Apple has also made improvements to the iPhone XS’ Neural Engine, a separate processor devoted to AI tasks.
+Apple promises up to a 9 times improvement here, which can be used to speed up augmented reality apps, image processing, and background tasks such as Face ID scanning.
 While it was hard to quantify all of these changes, the app Room Racer AR showed that the iPhone XS was definitely faster when judging real-world locations, noticeably smoother when I walked around a table with a virtual stunt car track, and less jittery preserving synchronization between AR object and real-world movements.
 AR users will certainly notice the improvements.

-On the other hand, not all of the iPhone XS’s hardware was faster or smoother.
-For instance, I noticed that the GPS system was laggy in registering turns and motion, an issue I might have chalked up to an odd hardware issue if I hadn’t seen similar and thankfully temporary problems in past years with newly-released iPhones and certain iOS betas.
+On the other hand, not all of the iPhone XS’ hardware was faster or smoother.
+For instance, I noticed that the GPS system was laggy in registering turns and motion, an issue I might have chalked up to an odd hardware issue if I hadn’t seen similar and thankfully temporary problems in past years with newly released iPhones and certain iOS betas.
 There’s every reason to expect improvements will tackle issues like this via software updates soon.

 7. Wireless improvements you probably won’t see

 Perhaps the biggest change to the iPhone XS is one that has received little attention, yet required a non-trivial redesign of the device’s antenna system and bottom microphone grilles.
-Apple has added support for Gigabit-class LTE via cellular carrier aggregation, a way phones can use more radio frequencies at once to achieve higher data speeds.
+Apple has added support for gigabit-class LTE via cellular carrier aggregation, a way phones can use more radio frequencies at once to achieve higher data speeds.
 In brief, if you can imagine your phone tuning in four radio stations (87.9, 88.1, 106.5, and 106.7) at once and using data from all of them, that’s what XS brings to the table.

 Theoretically, this means the iPhone XS can download a gigabit of data at once, roughly half of what early 5G devices will promise — outrageously fast by historic cellular standards.
 In actual testing, however, your likelihood of seeing this improvement will depend on the city, carriers, and cell towers where you’re testing, and if you’ve been following the news or other iPhone XS reviews, you might have gotten some bad information on this topic.
-One “study” claimed, based on extremely limited data, that the new iPhones were already showing big speed increases during testing by comparison to older models.
+One “study” claimed, based on extremely limited data, that the new iPhones were already showing big speed increases during testing in comparison to older models.

 In reality, the speed data’s getting skewed by very recent improvements to cellular towers that are as likely to be evident on last year’s iPhone X (and upcoming XR) as on the iPhone XS models.
 All of these phones support LTE Advanced, a fairly recent collection of LTE improvements that enable speeds up to 600Mbps, but only the XS models support additional “Gigabit LTE” cell tower improvements for even faster speeds.
 One year ago, you’d be lucky to see 90Mbps speeds on a tower, but in my testing with the iPhone X and XS this week, certain connections were hitting the 130-140Mbps range on older and newer phones alike.

-Another way of putting this is that the extra speed offered by the iPhone XS Gigabit LTE chips isn’t likely to matter much to most people right now.
+Another way of putting this is that the extra speed offered by the iPhone XS gigabit LTE chips isn’t likely to matter much to most people right now.
 However, as new 5G cell towers go up — with faster, backward-compatible 4G hardware inside — XS owners will come closer to 5G speeds than X and XR owners.
 Even so, holding out another year or so for a 5G iPhone could give you access to hugely faster speeds.

 8. Battery

 On paper, the iPhone XS and XS Max batteries have both changed from the iPhone X. The XS has a 2,659mAh battery that’s slightly smaller than the X’s 2,716mAh cell, and the XS Max has a 3,179mAh battery, the largest ever on an iPhone.
-It’s even bigger than the 2,900mAh battery on the iPhone 7 Plus, and 2,675mAh battery on the iPhone 8 Plus, though it also has a one-inch larger screen to power.
+It’s even bigger than the 2,900mAh battery on the iPhone 7 Plus and 2,675mAh battery on the iPhone 8 Plus, though it also has a one-inch larger screen to power.

 What those cells actually deliver depends on how you use your phone.
-Apple promises 12 hours of Internet use on the XS versus 13 on the Max, 14 hours of video playback on the XS to 15 on the Max, and 20 hours of talk time on XS versus 25 on the Max.
+Apple promises 12 hours of internet use on the XS versus 13 on the Max, 14 hours of video playback on the XS to 15 on the Max, and 20 hours of talk time on XS versus 25 on the Max.
 In practical terms, that means the iPhone XS is roughly on par with the iPhone 8 and X, and the XS Max is slightly longer-lasting than the iPhone 7 Plus and iPhone 8 Plus.

 Despite the bigger batteries, there are no gigantic performance gains this year.
-Apple said that the XS would get around 30 minutes more of battery life than the iPhone X, but in my daily usage, the iPhone XS was about par with the X, maybe a tiny bit lower.
-The iPhone XS Max offers closer to a Plus-like experience, but for most tasks, the difference didn’t feel as profoundly better as between the smaller and larger 6, 6s, and 7 series phones.
+Apple said that the XS would get around 30 minutes more battery life than the iPhone X, but in my daily usage, the iPhone XS was about par with the X, maybe a tiny bit lower.
+The iPhone XS Max offers closer to a Plus-like experience, but for most tasks the difference didn’t feel as profound as between the smaller and larger 6, 6s, and 7 series phones.

-Apple has improved the efficiency of the Qi inductive charging system, so those who use optional wireless chargers will see up to 30-minute faster refueling, and find the XS and Max easier to center on charging coils than the iPhone 8, 8 Plus, and X. Wired charging — at least with the packed in 5-Watt wall plug and USB-A to Lightning cable — is unchanged.
+Apple has improved the efficiency of the Qi inductive charging system, so those who use optional wireless chargers will see up to 30-minute faster refueling and find the XS and Max easier to center on charging coils than the iPhone 8, 8 Plus, and X. Wired charging — at least with the packed in 5-watt wall plug and USB-A to Lightning cable — is unchanged.

 9. What’s Conspicuously Missing

 Few features are obviously missing from the iPhone XS and Max, but given that they’re launching in late 2018, there are some things that will begin to look dated over the next 12 months.
-Both devices continue to ship with USB-A cables and stingy 5-Watt USB wall chargers, despite the availability of USB-C cables and higher-watt chargers that can refuel them faster.
+Both devices continue to ship with USB-A cables and stingy 5-watt USB wall chargers, despite the availability of USB-C cables and higher-watt chargers that can refuel them faster.
 They both support wireless charging, but there’s no wireless charger in the box, either.

 Another arguable omission is support for next-generation 5G wireless networks — a decision Apple no doubt made for technical and business reasons beyond the scope of this review.
 Close to zero people care about this now, but Verizon and AT&T are lighting up their first 5G towers this year, and other carriers will be doing so across multiple countries next year.
 By April 2019, there will be many 5G smartphone options, as well as 5G service in some parts of the U.S. and other countries.
 Investing in an iPhone XS or XS Max right now locks you into 4G speeds until whenever you’re ready to drop another $1000.

 Prior to the day Apple officially announced the iPhone XS and iPhone XS Max, Apple was rumored to be dropping the XS price so that the Max model would start at $999 — a move that would have made sense to consumers.
-But that didn’t happen, and as a result both new models are tipping the scales this year: the XS can be had in 64GB ($999), 256GB ($1149), and 512GB ($1349) capacities, with the XS Max at $1099, $1249, and $1449 price points.
+But that didn’t happen, and as a result both new models are tipping the scales this year.
+The XS can be had in 64GB ($999), 256GB ($1149), and 512GB ($1349) capacities, with the XS Max available at $1099, $1249, and $1449 price points.

 I’m not an Apple apologist, so I’m not going to tell you that I think these prices are either reasonable or justifiable.
 They’re not — they strike me as a test of what the market will bear, divorced from the actual cost of the components they include.
-Unlike last year, where the iPhone X was “next year’s smartphone today” at a premium price, both versions of the iPhone XS feel like contemporary phones at unjustifiable premiums.
+Unlike last year, when the iPhone X was “next year’s smartphone today” at a premium price, both versions of the iPhone XS feel like contemporary phones at unjustifiable premiums.

-The challenging reality of the iPhone XS and iPhone XS Max is that both are very good phones that nonetheless are nowhere near as exciting as they could or should have been for their price tags.
+The challenging reality of the iPhone XS and iPhone XS Max is that both are very good phones that are nowhere near as exciting as they could or should have been for their price tags.
 For $999, the iPhone XS is a little faster than last year’s model, maybe runs a little longer, and takes somewhat better pictures.
-There’s no reason for any iPhone 8 or X user to upgrade, and given the price (say nothing of iPhone XR), it should be easy for others to hold off, too.
+There’s no reason for any iPhone 8 or X user to upgrade, and given the price (to say nothing of iPhone XR), it should be easy for others to hold off, too.
 If you add $100 more, you get a screen that’s 0.7 inches bigger with a slightly bigger battery, but no other benefits — not even the advantage of properly optimized software.

-In a word, this year’s XS models aren’t “excessive” — they’re somewhat underwhelming, and to call them future proof in light of what’s happening in the cellular space right now would be disingenuous.
-If you’re really in need of an upgrade this year, my advice is to wait for the iPhone XR, which at a $749 starting point will include most of the same functionality and deliver better value for the dollar.
-Otherwise consider sitting out this year’s cellular upgrade cycle altogether, as the smartphone world will be changing dramatically in 2019, and a little patience will soon pay dividends.
+In a word, this year’s XS models aren’t “excessive” — they’re somewhat underwhelming, and to call them future-proof in light of what’s happening in the cellular space right now would be disingenuous.
+If you’re really in need of an upgrade this year, my advice is to wait for the iPhone XR, which — at a $749 starting point — will include most of the same functionality and deliver better value for the dollar.
+Otherwise, consider sitting out this year’s cellular upgrade cycle altogether, as the smartphone world will be changing dramatically in 2019, and a little patience will soon pay dividends.